MightyPork/stm8s_inline_spl/README.md

 Inlined STM8S SPL (STM8S103) for use with SDCC

-This is probably against the license, but who cares.
+This is probably against the license, so use at own risk.

 SDCC does not support --gc-sections, so we have to either use #ifdef's and compile switches to remove unused code, or inline it.